Greens Powders Are The Secret To Getting More Veggies: Here's How To Pick One

 - Collard greens

 Vegetables are one of the richest sources of vitamins and carotenoids in the diet.
 So unless you're eating your recommended five servings per day, it's likely that you're falling short on some of these important nutrients.
-Greens powders are a simple way to increase your nutrient and overall vegetable intake without a lot of effort.
-One scoop of greens powders can contain as many as 40 different vegetables, fruits, and superfoods.
+Greens powders are a simple way to increase the nutrient density of your diet and consume a concentrated blend of fruits and vegetables without a lot of effort.
+One scoop of greens powders can contain as many as 30 plus different vegetables, fruits, and superfood bioactives.

 Because of the potency of greens powders, researchers from one study wanted to see what would happen to the levels of different vitamins in the blood after regular supplementation with a fruit, berry, and vegetable powder.
 Participants in the study took six supplement capsules every day for eight weeks.
 After the testing period, researchers tested blood levels of specific nutrients and found increases in vitamin E, lycopene, vitamin C, and beta-carotene and retinol (two forms of vitamin A).